MikeBishop/http-misc-extensions/draft-montenegro-httpauth-multilegged-auth.md

        authentication headers.

        Multilegged authentication schemes could authenticate individual
-       requests or the HTTP 2.0 session.
-Clients SHOULD NOT authenticate individual streams belonging to an authenticated HTTP 2.0 session.
-The following describes client behavior when attempting to authenticate streams, for which it does not know if the negotiation will result in request based or HTTP 2.0 session based authentication:
+       requests or the HTTP/2 session.
+Clients SHOULD NOT authenticate individual streams belonging to an authenticated HTTP/2 session.
+The following describes client behavior when attempting to authenticate streams, for which it does not know if the negotiation will result in per-request or per-connection
+       authentication:

-       If an HTTP 2.0 session has a stream in process of authenticating using a multilegged authentication scheme, the client SHOULD queue all subsequent requests (regardless of whether they require authentication) on the session until the multilegged
+       If an HTTP/2 session has a stream in process of authenticating using a multilegged authentication scheme, the client SHOULD queue all subsequent requests (regardless of whether they require authentication) on the session until the multilegged